davetaz/elite-xpressnet-old/README.md

 TODO:

-Rewite serialisation code to get each object (Train, Sections, Signals) Stop points from trying to change multiple times (output their state with above) Get directional control working from web interface
+Stop points from trying to change multiple times (output their state with above)

+Rewite serialisation code to get each object (Train, Sections, Signals)

+Add Signals to web interface